Bon Accord F.C.

 Bon Accord Football Club was a football team from Aberdeen, Scotland who suffered the worst defeat in any Scottish senior football match, losing 36–0 to Arbroath on 12 September 1885 in a first round match of the 1885–86 Scottish Cup.
 Thirteen goals were scored by centre-forward John Petrie, a Scottish Cup and joint world record.

-This record stood until 2023, when St Machar Thistle were defeated 51-0 by AC Mill Inn Academy in the Scottish Amateur Cup.
+This record stood until 2023, when St Machar Thistle were defeated 51–0 by AC Mill Inn Academy in the Scottish Amateur Cup.
+It remains a record for a competitive first-class fixture.

 History

+Going nap against Carlton, Aberdeen Evening Express, 25 January 1886.
+There is no presently available record of the Bons' side for the Cup tie, but this line-up may have included some of the players - Mellis, A. Kelly, Main, A. Mitchell, Jones, and Gordon all featured for a combined Bons-Rovers side a month after the tie.

 The club was founded in 1884.
 Bon Accord (French "good agreement") is a motto of Aberdeen, also used metonymically for the city itself.

-Contrary to urban myth, the club did have experience before the 1885–86 Scottish Cup tie against Arbroath; one of its earlier matches was a 5–3 win against Aberdeen Rovers.
+Contrary to urban myth, the club did have experience before the 1885–86 Scottish Cup tie against Arbroath; its first match was a 5–3 win against Aberdeen Rovers, and it had had two matches in the 1884–85 season before the Cup tie, losing to the original Aberdeen club and beating Rovers.

 Game v Arbroath in the Scottish Cup

 Bon Accord was drawn at home, but conceded the right to host the game to Arbroath.
-Arbroath was 15–0 up by half time, and scored another 21 goals past Andrew Lornie in the second half.
+Arbroath was 15–0 up by half time, and scored another 21 goals past stand-in goalkeeper Andrew Lornie in the second half.
 The Scottish Athletic Journal at the time wrote "The leather was landed between the posts 41 times, but five of the times were disallowed.
 Here and there, enthusiasts would be seen scoring sheet and pencil in hand, taking note of the goals as one would score runs at a cricket match."